cdl-geneseo/geneseo-dictionary/H/Herp.md

 # Herp

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Herp

 Created by  Unknown User (iif1), last modified by  Unknown User (crl12) on Apr 16, 2019

 1) n.
 Herpesex.
 “He has to take Valtrex; he's got the herp.”2) interj.
 Response to slow-witted behavior or speechAs of 2012, 85% of students surveyed know this word.
 0% believe it is of local origins.(Flynn, G-M, 2012)As of 2019, 10% of students surveyed know this word.
 0% believe it is of local origins.(Luquer, 2019)